-In addition, the Pill can lead to elevations in copper, calcium and iron.
-High copper levels can lead to feelings of overstimulation, anxiety and irritability.
+In addition, the Pill can lead to elevations in copper, calcium, and iron.
+High copper levels can lead to feelings of overstimulation, anxiety, and irritability.
 Iron is a pro-oxidant (opposite of an anti-oxidant), which can lead to higher levels of oxidative stress and inflammation.
 High calcium levels in the blood can lead to increased calcification of soft tissues like the arteries, which contributes to heart disease.

 Getting adequate vitamins and minerals in your diet can be difficult and the Pill can complicate that task even further.

-2. inflammation, oxidative stress and insulin resistance
+2. inflammation, oxidative stress, and insulin resistance

 In a past Ancestral RDs podcast, hormone expert and naturopath, Dr. Jolene Brighten stated, “I run inflammatory panels [on my patients].
 Everybody on the Pill is inflamed.”
 The scientific research also supports that the Pill is associated with increased markers of inflammation.

 Oral contraceptives have been shown to raise levels of CRP (C-Reactive Protein), which is a marker of inflammation in the body.
 Woman taking the Pill also had higher levels of lipid peroxidation, a marker of oxidative stress.
-Supplemental antioxidants, vitamin C and E, improved the lipid peroxidation markers in woman taking the Pill.
+Supplemental antioxidants, vitamin C and E, improved the lipid peroxidation markers in women taking the Pill.

 Dr. Brighten also pointed out in the above podcast that, “the pill skews the microbiome and creates intestinal inflammation.”
-This inflammation can lead intestinal permeability (leaky gut) and systemic inflammation.
+This inflammation can lead to intestinal permeability (leaky gut) and systemic inflammation.
 The changes in the estrobolome due to the Pill could also lead to an inability to properly detox estrogens.